F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 • procedures and permissible bases for the Complainant and Respondent to appeal the determination.

-The Title IX Coordinator and Affirmative Action Officer will provide both parties the written determination and final outcome of the matter, including sanctions, if any, by electronic mail within fifteen (15) days following the Equity Panel.
-The Complainant notice will only provide information related directly to the Complainant.
+The Title IX Coordinator and Director of Institutional Equity will provide both parties the written determination of the matter, including sanctions, if any, by electronic mail within fifteen (15) days following the Equity Panel.

 In the event the charge of discrimination and/or harassment is not substantiated following the written determination of the decision-makers, reasonable efforts may be taken to restore the Respondent(s) to their prior status.